psoloway/puppetlabs-tomcat/README.md

 #####`$file`

 *Optional.* Specifies the configuration file to manage.
 Valid options: a string containing a fully-qualified path.
-Default: $CATALINA_BASE/conf/tomcat-users.xml.
+Default: [`catalina_base`]/conf/tomcat-users.xml.

 #####`$manage_file`

-Sets file permission, owner, group and create a basic tomcat-users XML if file does not exist yet.
+Specifies whether to create the specified configuration file, if it doesn't exist.
+Uses Puppet's native [file resource](https://docs.puppetlabs.com/references/latest/type.html#file) with default parameters set.
 Valid options: 'true' or 'false'.

 #####`$password`

-Specifies the 'password' for 'user' elements.
+Specifies a password for user elements.

 #####`$roles`

-Specifies the 'roles' for 'user' elements.
+Specifies role(s) for user elements.

 ####tomcat::config::server::valve

 #####`$catalina_base`

-Specifies the base directory for the Tomcat installation.
+Specifies the base directory of the Tomcat installation.

 #####`$class_name`

-*Optional.* Specifies the Java class name of the implementation to use.
+*Optional.* Specifies the Java class name of a server implementation to use.
 Maps to the [className XML attribute](http://tomcat.apache.org/tomcat-8.0-doc/config/valve.html#Access_Logging/Attributes).
+Valid options: a string containing a Java class name.
 Default: the '[name]' passed in your define.

 #####`$parent_host`

 *Optional.* Specifies which virtual host the Valve should nest under.
 Maps to the [Host XML element](http://tomcat.apache.org/tomcat-8.0-doc/config/host.html#Common_Attributes).
-Valid options: a string containing the `name` attribute of the Host.
-Default: `$parent_service`.
+Valid options: a string containing the name of a Host element.
+Default: undef (If you don't specify a host, the Valve element will nest under the Engine of your specified `parent_service`).

 #####`$parent_service`